-Total Project Leverage as a Percent of Award Amount Points Awarded Less than 10% of the requested funding amount under this NOFA 0 points Greater than or Equal to 10% but less than 25% the Requested Funding Under this NOFA 3 points Greater than or Equal to 25% of the Requested Funding Under this NOFA 5 points
+Total Project Leverage as Percent of Award Amount Points Awarded Less than 10% of the requested funding under this NOFA Greater than or equal to 10% but less than 25% of the requested funding und this NOFA der 3 points Greater than or equal to 25% of the requested funding under this NOFA 5 points

-- 1. Area Leverage (up to 5 points) - 1.
-The applicant must provide Area Leverage in cash or in-kind services that must be demonstrated to be firmly committed to the Main Street rejuvenation effort as a whole, i.e., committed to projects in the Main Street area other than the Affordable Housing Project to be developed through an award from this NOFA. - 2.
+2. Area Leverage (up to 5 points)

+- a.
+The applicant must provide Area Leverage in cash or in-kind services that must be demonstrated to be firmly committed to the Main Street rejuvenation effort as a whole, i.e., committed to projects in the Main Street area other than the Affordable Housing Project to be developed through an award from this NOFA. - b.
 Match and Project Leverage are not included in Area Leverage.
-Area Leverage may include the cost of infrastructure improvements, e.g., paving of streets, the value of private investment, e.g., facade or other rehabilitation, or the cost of other Main Street area improvements invested within the three years prior to the application due date. - 3.
-All Area Leverage sources must have letters from the source stating that the contribution is firmly committed.
+Area Leverage may include the cost of infrastructure improvements, e.g., paving of streets, the value of private investment, e.g., facade or other rehabilitation, or the cost of other Main Street area improvements invested within the three years prior to the application due date - c.
+All Area Leverage sources must have letters from the source stating that the contribution has been invested within the past 3 years.
 The firm commitment letters must be included in the application package.
-Contributions with no firm commitment documentation will not be included in the amount of Leverage. - 4.
+Contributions with no firm commitment documentation will not be included in the amount of Leverage. - d.
 Points for the Leverage amount will be allocated according to the following scale:

-Main Street Area Leverage as a Percent of Grant Amount Points Awarded Less than 100 percent of the requested funding amount under this NOFA.
-0 points Greater than or equal to 100 percent but less than 200 percent 3 points 200 percent or more 5 points
+Main Street Area Leverage as a Percent of Grant Amount Less than 100 percent of the requested funding amount under this NOFA 0 points Greater than or equal to 100 percent but less than 200 percent 3 points 200 percent or more 5 points

-5. Retention of Historic or Traditional Architecture (Up to 5 points).
+F. Retention of Historic or Traditional Architecture (Up to 5 points).

-1. Under Section 106 of the National Historic Preservation Act and its implementing regulations, 36 CFR 800, a project must meet the Secretary of the Interior's Standards for Rehabilitation or be treated as an Adverse Effect.
-This applies to buildings listed on or eligible for the National Register of Historic Places (NRHP).
+1. Under Section 106 of the National Historic Preservation Act and its implementing regulations, 36 CFR part 800, a project must meet the Secretary of the Interior's Standards for Rehabilitation or be treated as an Adverse Effect.
+This applies to buildings listed on or eligible for the NRHP.
 Most traditional architecture buildings will likely be eligible for the NRHP.